material-components/material-components-web/packages/mdc-ripple/README.md

 But as far as we know, no browsers yet support it.
 We have added a `@supports` clause into our code to make sure that it can be used as soon as browsers adopt it, but for now this means that _changes to your theme via a custom variable will not propagate to ripples._ We don't see this being a gigantic issue as we envision most users configuring one theme via sass.
 For places where you do need this, special treatment will have to be given.

-### The util API

-External frameworks and libraries can use the following utility methods when integrating a component.

-#### util.supportsCssVariables(windowObj, forceRefresh = false) => Boolean

-Determine whether the current browser supports CSS variables (custom properties).
-This function caches its result; `forceRefresh` will force recomputation, but is used mainly for testing and should not be necessary in normal use.

-#### util.applyPassive(globalObj = window, forceRefresh = false) => object

-Determine whether the current browser supports passive event listeners, and if so, use them.
-This function caches its result; `forceRefresh` will force recomputation, but is used mainly for testing and should not be necessary in normal use.

-#### getMatchesProperty(HTMLElementPrototype) => Function

-Choose the correct matches property to use on the current browser.

-#### getNormalizedEventCoords(ev, pageOffset, clientRect) => object

-Determines X/Y coordinates of an event normalized for touch events and ripples.